Managing feedback in the disability sector

 A good feedback culture is where people feel comfortable providing either positive or negative feedback about the services they receive.
 Non-government organisations should:

-- provide information about the feedback process to clients, their families and carers in accessible formats on a regular basis
+- regularly provide feedback information in accessible formats to clients, their families and carers

 - advise people that they have the right to complain to an external agency if they do not feel comfortable talking with their service provider, or if they are unhappy with the outcome or with the way their feedback was handled.
 External agencies include: